-McWhorter: I had the opportunity to do an interview with a Merchant Marine man who talked about one of these exchange trips that he was on the ship taking over people from the United States to Northern

-France and this is after D-Day.
+McWhorter: I had the opportunity to do an interview with a Merchant Marine man who talked about one of these exchange trips that he was on the ship taking over people from the United States to Northern France and this is after D-Day.

-Jacobs: Yes?

-McWhorter: So the Red Cross is facilitating safe passage between the lines-

-the front, if you will-back toward the French coast, so this

-exchange can take place.
-Who knows, maybe he was on that ship.

-Jacobs: Um hmm.
+- the United State Yes? - McWhorter: So the Red Cross is facilitating safe passage between the lines-the front, if you will-back toward the French coast, so this exchange can take place.
+Who knows, maybe he was on that ship. - Jacobs: Um hmm.
 Yes.
 Anyhow, I appreciate the opportunity.

 McWhorter: Well, Art, I appreciate the opportunity to speak with you.
-I want to thank you not only for taking the time to speak with me, fill out my guestionnaire, and then do this interview-
+I want to thank you not only for taking the time to speak with me, fill[ing] out my questionnaire, and then do[ing] this interview-

-McWhorter: -but I'd also like to thank you for your service to your country after

-World War II when you were a member of the United States Air
+- McWhorter: -but I'd also like to thank you for your service to your country after World War II when you were a member of the United States Air Force. - Jacobs: Excellent.

-Force.

-Jacobs: Excellent.
 And if you have any other questions, don't hesitate to write me.

-McWhorter: Well, I appreciate that. (end of interview)
+McWhorter: Well, I appreciate that.